ottovos/python_own_projects/README.md

 ## Calculate my additional heartbeats.postman_collection
 ### What is it?
 - POSTMAN file with configuration (well....)
-- change the fields ny_age and my_bpm
+- change the fields my_age and my_bpm